yardsale8/stat489_book/_sources/TheExpressionOrientedSequenceTransformation/Exercises.txt

       class myTests(TestCaseGui):

         def testOne(self):
-            self.assertEqual(remove_letter("a","apple"),"pple","Tested remove_letter on inputs of 'a' and 'apple'") self.assertEqual(remove_letter("a","banana"),"bnn","Tested remove_letter on inputs of 'a' and 'banana'") self.assertEqual(remove_letter("z","banana"),"banana","Tested remove_letter on inputs of 'z' and 'banana'")
+            self.assertEqual(remove_char("a","apple"),"pple","Tested remove_char on inputs of 'a' and 'apple'") self.assertEqual(remove_char("a","banana"),"bnn","Tested remove_char on inputs of 'a' and 'banana'") self.assertEqual(remove_char("z","banana"),"banana","Tested remove_char on inputs of 'z' and 'banana'")